 Includes the above training and the testing required to meet the ASME B30.5 definition of a Qualified Rigger (“Certified”).

-This course is recommended for individuals who are working in California and need to meet the requirements of a qualified person (rigger) trained and capable of safely performing the rigging operation as defined in Title 8 Section 4999 (a).
-This course is also recommended for all individuals working within the fall zone of a load and especially if they are involved in the hooking and unhooking of the load or in the guiding of a load.
+These courses are recommended for all employees who are working within the fall zone of a load and especially if they are involved in the hooking and unhooking of the load or in the guiding of a load.

-Individuals can achieve immediate qualified California Rigger status with our Online California Rigger Training course.
+Individuals can achieve immediate qualified California Rigger status with our Online Cal/OSHA Title 8 Certified Rigger Level 1 course.
 Click here to enroll.

 Many customer choose to have us teach the California Rigger course and the Signal Person course on the same day.
 View the Signal Person course material and sign up to take the Signal Person Course and Certified Signal Person Exam.

-Our California Rigger (Competent Person) training provides the necessary training to designate the employee to work as a competent basic rigger as required by Cal/OSHA Title 8 Regulations.
-Our California Rigger Training covers the following topics:
+Our California Rigger Level 1 training provides the necessary training to designate the employee to work as a competent basic rigger.
+Our California Rigger Level 1 training covers the following topics:

 - Sling protection

 - Allowable wear

 - Fall zone

 - Tag lines